rilldata/rill/docs/docs/learn/rill_clickhouse/102_components/r_ch_5.md

   connector: clickhouse
   materialize: true
 ```
-Note that this is a `yaml` file instead of a traditional `sql` file.

 In order to use this method you will need to set your credentials in .env.
 If the .env does not already exist (it will be created default if you have created a source), you can create a .env file in the rill directoy by running `touch .env` and this should now be visible in Rill Developer.